SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 - deferred image atlas descriptors

 Those streams are then packed into the final scene word buffer plus separate gradient and image payloads.

+The draw-tag words and draw-info flag bits are defined by `GpuSceneDrawTag` and must match `Shaders/WgslSource/Shared/drawtag.wgsl`.
+The encoder chooses which tag or flag to write; the format type owns the numeric shader contract.

 Explicit layers are part of this encoding step too. `BeginLayer` and `EndLayer` stay in the prepared command stream until `WebGPUSceneEncoder` lowers them into `BeginClip` and `EndClip` draw records inside the encoded scene.